arunbaby0/arunbaby.com/_ai_agents/0016-real-time-agent-pipelines.md

 *   **Backpressure** handling ensures the agent doesn't sound "Laggy" during interruptions.
 *   **Orchestration** decouples the brain from the mouth.

-A standard REST API engineer thinks in "Transactions" (Atomic, Independent).
-A Real-Time Agent engineer thinks in "Flows" (Continuous, Dependent).

-In the next post, we will apply these pipelines specifically to **Voice Agents**, adding the complexity of Speech-to-Text accuracy, Cost Analysis, and the specific physics of sound.
+These real-time pipelines are the foundation for **Voice Agents**, which add layers of complexity regarding STT accuracy, Cost Analysis, and the physics of sound.